Viewing PDFs in MAUI for C# .NET

 - Configure the toolbar

-Download and Install the IronPDF Viewer Library
+How Do I Download and Install the IronPDF Viewer Library?

-.
-From there, you can search for IronPdf.Viewer.Maui and install the latest version to your solution.
-Alternatively, you can open the NuGet Package Manager console by navigating to Tools > NuGet Package Manager > Package Manager Console
+In Visual Studio, right-click on your project in the solution explorer and select Manage NuGet Packages....
+From there, search for IronPdf.Viewer.Maui and install the latest version to your solution.
+For more detailed installation guidance, consult our Installation Overview.
+Alternatively, open the NuGet Package Manager console by navigating to Tools > NuGet Package Manager > Package Manager Console and entering the following command:

 Install-Package IronPdf.Viewer.Maui

-Integrate IronPDF Viewer into a MAUI Application
+How Do I Integrate IronPDF Viewer into a MAUI Application?

-After untargeting the iOS and Android platforms, go to your MauiProgram.cs file and add the following code to initialize the viewer:
+After untargeting iOS and Android platforms, go to your MauiProgram.cs file and add the following code to initialize the viewer:

-using IronPdf.Viewer.Maui;
+:path=/static-assets/pdf/content-code-examples/tutorials/pdf-viewing-1.csusing IronPdf.Viewer.Maui;

 public static class MauiProgram